-Perform steps 34 through 38 of the LVDT replacement procedure (pages 24-25).
-Troubleshooting tool (Woodward part number 1010-4982) can be installed in place of the visual indicator to assist in mechanically determining valve stroke (verify that the valve is at the minimum position).
+Perform steps 34 through 38 for the 2 inch valves, or steps 31 through 35 for the 3, 4, and 6 inch valves, of the LVDT replacement procedure above.
+The troubleshooting tool (Woodward part number 1010-4982) can be installed in place of the visual indicator to assist in mechanically determining valve stroke (verify that the valve is at the minimum position).

 - 1. Remove two socket head cap screws holding the visual indicator onto the control valve actuator.
 Save screws for replacement of visual indicator. - 2.
 Remove the visual indicator. - 3.
 Using two cap screws provided, attach tool 1010-4982 (available from Woodward) to the actuator.
-Be sure to place the pin of the sliding piece onto the top of the piston within the actuator housing. - 4.
-Using a customer-supplied travel indicator with a total stroke greater than 1.60 inches (40.6 mm) placed on top of the sliding piece of the tool, attach the indicator to the actuator housing.
+Be sure to place the pin of the sliding piece onto the top of the spring seat within the actuator housing. - 4.
+Using a customer-supplied travel indicator with a total stroke greater than 3.10 inches (78.7 mm) placed on top of the sliding piece of the tool, attach the indicator to the actuator housing.
 Zero the indicator. - 5.
-Raise the servo valve current to 2 ±0.5 mA.
+Raise the servo valve current to 2 $\pm$ 0.5 mA.
 The valve should move fully open. - 6.
 The maximum travel should match the value recorded within the electrical enclosure.
 If this value is not the same, contact Woodward for recommendations. - 7.
-If this value matches the recorded value, check the feedback voltage of the LVDT coils vs the recorded values in the electrical enclosure. - 8.
-If the feedback voltages do not match, verify that the excitation voltage is 7.00 ±0.100 Vdc at 3000 Hz.
+If this value matches the recorded value, check the feedback voltage of the LVDT (all three coils) vs the recorded values in the electrical enclosure. - If the feedback voltages do not match, verify that the excitation voltage is 7.00 ±0.100 Vdc at 3000 Hz.
 If the excitation voltage is correct, and the LVDT output voltage does not match the values listed on the calibration sticker, contact Woodward for a replacement LVDT and follow the steps listed within this document for replacement. - 9.
 If the feedback and physical stroke values match the recorded values supplied with the valve, then the control system is not functioning properly.
 Refer to the control system manufacturer for troubleshooting assistance.